FAQ

 Please see the curriculum document for more information.
 We teach Zhuyin phonetic alphabet (bopomofo) at an early age for the following reasons:

-1. It helps with pronunciation as the phonetics align best with the tones of Mandarin
+1. It helps with pronunciation as the phonetics align best with the tones of Mandarin.

-2. Young students are often learning the english alphabet / reading at the same time (K, 1st grade) and this approach avoids confusion at this early age
+2. Young students are often learning the English alphabet / reading at the same time (K, 1st grade) and this approach avoids confusion at this early age.

-3. The phonetic alphabet introduces foundational Chinese character shapes and stroke order that eases future learning of Chinese characters
+3. The phonetic alphabet introduces foundational Chinese character shapes and stroke order that eases future learning of Chinese characters.

 Why do you teach traditional Chinese?